I woke up in a daze, I couldn’t wait!

 We were only able to talk for a few moments in between customers needing a beer or bag of crisps.

 It was soon late and I had a flight in the afternoon.

 American’s get 90 days in the EU, or Schengen Area which consists of 26 countries, without a visa, I was very close to that timeframe at this point.

 I wasn’t sure how or if Poland would perform a detailed account of my time in the EU considering I’d spent a week in the UK, a few days in Andorra, which technically isn’t in the EU.

 My math put me around 80 days so I was tempted to fly to Amsterdam, one of my fav places in the world.

 I figured it best to get out vs. trying to argue and count days with someone who speaks a different language.
 Especially considering my previous policja experience.

-The penalty was lifetime travel ban to EU countries if you over stayed your alloted time.
+The penalty was up to a lifetime travel ban to EU countries if you over stayed your alloted time.